-The Annual Georgetown House Tour hosted by St. John’s Episcopal Church will take place on April 28.
-The tour raisers funds for ministry and outreach.
-Each year the Tour features a number of Georgetown’s most beautiful homes that are within easy walking distance.
+The Annual Georgetown House Tour, hosted by St. John’s Episcopal Church, will take place on April 28.
+The tour raises funds for ministry and outreach.
+Each year the Tour features a number of Georgetown’s most beautiful homes.
 The homes can be visited at your own pace and in your preferred order.
 The tour price includes a House Tour Magazine full of useful information that serves also as your admission to each home, and includes a map of the houses along with historic information and background on each house.
 The ticket also includes a Parish Tea in Blake Hall at the historic church at 3240 O St. NW.
 The tea features homemade tea sandwiches and sweets.

 The Smithsonian Women’s Committee will present the 36th annual Smithsonian Craft Show at The National Building Museum, April 26-29.The show will feature 120 premier American artists chosen from a pool of some 1,000 applicants.
 For the first time, the show will highlight Asian cultural influences on American crafts.Many of today’s top U.S. artists who create cutting-edge art are reconnecting American modernism to its roots in Asian culture.
 The show will engage the public through educational and artistic components that complement the theme: Asian Influence/American Design.